bekk/bekk-christmas/post/react/rebuild-static-pages-on-demand-with-incremental-static-regeneration-in-react.md

 calendar: react
 post_year: 2020
 post_day: 18
-title: Rebuild static pages on demand with incremental static regeneration in React
+title: Rebuild static pages on demand with incremental static regeneration
 ingress: Building static pages with React is a great way to improve the experience of a website.
 But how can you still get the static pages to change when your data changes?